 So I started with my foolproof whole house color scheme and chose a color.
 I had SW Steamed Milk on my whole first floor, and wanted to make the bedroom stand out a little, so I ruled that one out.
 My other favorite color for any room is Sherwin William’s Agreeable Gray.
 So, my team of painters (okay, just my husband and me) set to work.

 For the trim, I chose SW Alabaster.
 The doors in the room were factory finished to be a slightly off-white, and Alabaster has just a touch of color in it.
 Truly, it just looks white, but it isn’t quite as stark white as some of the other whites.
-If you’re curious, here is how I paint trim.
+Here is an easy way to paint trim.

 Last, I needed to paint the door that goes out to a little porch area.
 My kids had scribbled all over it, and it was not going to come off without considerable work.
 Plus, the dingy white color did nothing to add appeal to the room, and I wanted to have it add to the decor.
 I wanted something along the lines of SW Sea Salt, but more green.
 I happened to have a small can of Valspar Green Peppercorn from a different project.
 It was much darker than I wanted, but a great color.
 So I mixed some white with it and VOILA!
 My door color was born.